 o Seek support from a friend or professional

 - Don’t make promises you cannot keep (for example stating: I won’t tell anyone);

 - Be realistic – not every young person is ready and willing to change this behaviour.
 Provide them with information that may help them to make a decision about seeking help or that helps them to feel less alone in their experience;

 - Be aware that if a young person is engaging in NSSI to cope with intense and painful emotions, taking away that strategy may intensify their feelings.
 Talk with your young person and offer other strategies as substitutes such as exercise, talking to someone or doing something relaxing.
 However, this may only be a temporary solution and may not be enough to stop the NSSI completely; and

-- Seek professional support for your child.
+- Seek professional support for your child such as from a child psychologist.
 NSSI can be a complex issue that may require professional input.

 Support for Self harm